7klu/7klu/README.md

 ### `🐧` **1.
 Build My Own Operating System**
 A fast, efficient, and fully personalized OS that reflects my unique vision.
 ### `🦉` **2.
 Design a Programming Language**
-A simple yet powerful language to solve real-world challenges with elegance.
+A simple yet powerful language.

 ## `📚` **What I’m Learning**
 I’m currently focused on mastering these languages: